kissgyorgy/cloudflare-dyndns/README.md

                      It has to be ONE argument, so don't forget to quote!
 Can be set with the CLOUDFLARE_DOMAINS environment variable.

-  --email TEXT       CloudFlare account email.
-Can be set with
-                     CLOUDFLARE_EMAIL environment variable  [required]

-  --api-key TEXT     CloudFlare API key (You can find it at My Profile page).
+  --api-token TEXT   CloudFlare API Token (You can create one at My Profile
-                     Can be set with CLOUDFLARE_API_KEY environment variable.
+                     page / API Tokens tab).
+Can be set with CLOUDFLARE_API_TOKEN environment variable.  [required]
-                     [required]

   --cache-file FILE  Cache file  [default: ~/.cache/cloudflare-dynds/ip.cache] --force            Delete cache and update every domain